prk-2023/rust_tutorials/structures_05/Structures.md

 ---------------------

 Rust provides a way to automatically implement certain traits for a structure using `#[derive]` attribute.
+It automatically generates code to implement traits like:
+    `Debug`
+    `Copy`
+    `PartialEq`
+without having to write them manually.

 Here's an example:

     ```rust